ComradeYellowCitrusFruit/chess-engine/README.md

-# chess-engine
-A Chess engine/library in Rust
+# A simple Chess Engine library written in Rust

+Title says it all.
+I felt bored, wanted to get better at Rust, decided to write a chess engine.